 - Whenever possible, buy from small businesses, rather than large retail chains.
-Sometimes things might be slightly more expensive, but if you can afford paying a bit extra, it is helpful for your community if you support local small business.
+Sometimes things might be slightly more expensive, but if you can afford to pay a bit extra, it is helpful for your community if you support local small business.
 When you buy from large retailers, much of the money you pay usually leaves the Province and is spent elsewhere.

 - When shopping for gifts for friends or family, consider buying something produced on the Island.
 You might be surprised when you look at your options -- it could be anything from a jar of jam to a painting by a local artist.